ramiz-moktader/geospatial-programming-course/docs/index.md

 **Geospatial Programming Course Overview**

 Welcome to the Geospatial Programming Course!
-This table provides essential details for each class.
-Whether you're new to programming or exploring geospatial applications, this course offers a comprehensive learning experience.
+This course is divided into two main parts.
+In the first part, we will cover the basic concepts of programming using the JavaScript programming language.
+In the second part, we will delve deep into the Google Earth Engine JS API.
+This table provides essential details for each class and will be updated over time.

 | Topic                                | Held At (Date)      | Total Participants | Class Materials Link                                  | Assignment Submission Link | Class Language |
 | ------------------------------------ | -------------------- | ------------------- | ------------------------------------------------------ | -------------------------- | --------------- |